AntoineGuglielmi/formeasy/README.md

 ### Validation rules
 Validation rules are functions that return `true` if the field is valid, otherwise an error message.
-To date, the following functions are
+To date, the following validation rules are available:
-available:
 ```typescript
 import {
   required,